nairobilug/luglogolatte/README.md

 luglogolatte
 ============

-This is a logo for Nairobi LUG
+This is a logo for Nairobi LUG.
+Some of the stuff before only makes sense in Inkscape

 #teh real GNU, just before it got sipped
 http://thechive.files.wordpress.com/2013/05/amazing-latte-art-38.jpg